 So are these normal outcomes if our population medians are equal across gender?
 For our first commercial, p = 0.003, indicating a chance of 3 in 1,000 of observing this outcome.
 Since p < 0.05, we conclude that the population medians are not equal for the “family car” commercial.

-The other two commercials have significance levels > 0.05 so these findings don't refute the null hypothesis of equal population medians.
+The other two commercials have p-values > 0.05 so these findings don't refute the null hypothesis of equal population medians.

 So that's basically it for now.
 However, we would like to discuss the p-values into a little more detail for those who are interested.

 In this example, we got exact p-values.
 However, when running this test on larger samples you may find “Asymp.
 Sig.” in your output.
 This is an approximate p-value based on the chi-square statistic and corresponding df (degrees of freedom).
 This approximation is sometimes used because the exact p-values are cumbersome to compute, especially for larger sample sizes.